Demonology Warlock: Midnight Expansion Preview

 • Demonic Gateway Icon Demonic Gateway has been moved further down the tree and has a supporting talent that allows players to use it twice before incurring the cooldown;

-• Blight of Weakness Icon Blight of Weakness is a new AoE debuff effect that is mutually exclusive with any Curses.
+• Blight of Weakness Icon Blight of Weakness is a new AoE debuff effect that is mutually exclusive with any Curses, offering an empowered version on a cooldown.

 Going into Midnight, the intention seems to offer the AoE Curses at the expense of less flexibility in what to choose from the start.
 That creates a situation where the default choice will most likely be Curse of Tongues Icon Curse of Tongues , as the alternatives do not offer enough of an upside in a direct comparison, barred some very specific cases.
 Warlock's overall utility package seems to be still on the lower end of the spectrum, especially in Mythic+ scenarios.
 Howl of Terror Icon Howl of Terror has the potential to be used as a more reliable interrupt, but the target cap is still a bit of a problem.